-deliver on the basis of an order confirmed by acceptance to the buyer goods in the agreed quantity, quality and time and pack it or equip it for transport in the manner necessary for its preservation and protection,
+to deliver to the Buyer goods in the agreed quantity, quality and time on the basis of an order confirmed by acceptance and to pack it or equip it for transport in the manner necessary for its preservation and protection;

-ensure that the delivered goods comply with the applicable legislation of the Czech Republic,
+to ensure that the delivered goods comply with the applicable legislation of the Czech Republic;

-immediately after the conclusion of the purchase contract, but at the latest together with the delivery of the goods to provide the buyer with a confirmation of the conclusion of the purchase contract on a durable medium, for example via e-mail.
-The confirmation must contain all the information specified in point 2.6. including a form for withdrawal from the purchase contract.
+to provide the Buyer with a confirmation of the conclusion of the purchase agreement on a durable medium, for example via e-mail, immediately after the conclusion of the purchase agreement, but at the latest together with the delivery of the goods.
+The confirmation must contain all the information specified in point 2.6. including a form for withdrawal from the purchase agreement;

-to hand over to the buyer at the latest together with the goods in written or electronic form all documents necessary for the acceptance and use of the goods and other documents prescribed by the applicable legislation of the Slovak Republic (instructions in Slovak language, warranty letter, delivery note, tax document).
+to hand over to the Buyer at the latest together with the goods in written or electronic form all documents necessary for the acceptance and use of the goods and other documents prescribed by the applicable legislation of the Slovak Republic (instructions in Slovak language, warranty letter, delivery note, tax document).